apache/pinot/docker/images/pinot/README.md

 `Git Branch`: The Pinot branch to build.
 Default is `master`.

 `Pinot Git URL`: The Pinot Git Repo to build, users can set it to their own fork.
 Please note that, the URL is `https://` based, not `git://`.
-Default is the Apache Repo: `https://github.com/apache/incubator-pinot.git`.
+Default is the Apache Repo: `https://github.com/apache/pinot.git`.

 `Kafka Version`: The Kafka Version to build pinot with.
 Default is `2.0`

+`Java Version`: The Java Build and Runtime image version.
+Default is `11`

-`Java Version`: The Java Version to build pinot with.
-Default is `8`
+`JDK Version`: The JDK parameter to build pinot, set as part of maven build option: `-Djdk.version=${JDK_VERSION}`.
+Default is `11`

+`OpenJDK Image`: Base image to use for Pinot build and runtime.
+Default is `openjdk`.

 * Example of building and tagging a snapshot on your own fork:
 ```SHELL